 Food, water, and the environment are indispensable for human beings.
 The Kubota Group continues to support the future of the earth and humanity by contributing products that help the abundant and stable production of food, help supply and restore reliable water, and help create a comfortable living environment through its superior products, technologies, and services.

-The world has many problems in the are for human beings.
+The world has many problems in the areas of food, water, and the environment, which are indispensable for human beings.